codebreakymefix/CNN-Multiclass-Animal-Classifier/README.md

 $$

 Also after some reasearch ADAM seems to be the go to for this type of problem and its designed in a way for it to work best at its default learning rate.
-They worked well
+They worked well.

+<a name='architecture'></a>
 # Initial Achitecture *